 - 50/50 blend of ATF and Acetone = 50 ft. lbs.

 Don’t rush it.
-When I have several bolts to remove, that I know are going to give me trouble, I will often spray them down several times over the course of a couple weeks before even trying to turn them.
+When I have several bolts to remove that I know are going to give me trouble, I will often spray them down several times over the course of a couple of weeks before even trying to turn them.

-If all else fails, I use heat… and I mean red hot!
-Simply getting a bolt hot with propane or Map gas seldom does the trick.
+If all else fails, I use heat—and I mean red hot!
+Simply getting a bolt hot with propane or gas seldom does the trick.
 It’s time to break out the oxy/acetylene torch and heat up the nut so it expands away from the bolt.
-Then before it cools, wrench it off.
-Of course if it’s close to anything that could combust (i.e. gas tanks, fiberglass bodies, etc.) don’t try it!
+Then, before it cools, wrench it off.
+Of course, if it’s close to anything that could combust (i.e. gas tanks, fiberglass bodies, etc.), don’t try it!
 Instead, spray on more penetrating oil and try again later.

 There is another method to supply the heat directly to the bolt without affecting the surrounding area, and that is using inductive heating.
-While relatively new on the market the inductive heaters get the job done with a lot less risk than using an open flame, their $500-$600 price point will put it out of range for many hobbyists.
+While relatively new on the market, the inductive heaters get the job done with a lot less risk than using an open flame.
+However, their $500-$600 price point will put it out of range for many hobbyists.

-Cautionary Notes: Always wear eye protection when working with solvent.
-Penetrating oils contain solvents; it is a good practice to wear rubber gloves to protect yourself from them.
-Always use Acetone in a well-ventilated area, as it is highly volatile.
+Cautionary notes: Always wear eye protection when working with solvents.
+Penetrating oils contain solvents, so it is a good practice to wear rubber gloves to protect yourself from them.
+Always use acetone in a well-ventilated area as it is highly volatile.
 Never combine the use of penetrating oils and heat, as the fumes can be hazardous to your health.
-When using a torch to heat bolts be aware of any other flammable components nearby and have a fire extinguisher ready.
+When using a torch to heat bolts, be aware of any other flammable components nearby and have a fire extinguisher ready.

-I hope this helps, and if all else fails, check out this great video where Brent demonstrates how to remove broken bolts using an easy out.
+I hope this helps, and if all else fails, check out this great video to see Brent demonstrate how to remove broken bolts using an easy out.